FeatureBaseDB/www/content/blog/self-deploying-applications.md

 Pilosa or Pi installed, both of which we'll need if we want to start a cluster and benchmark it.

-Well, let's just run `cat` - these hosts definitely have `cat` installed, right?
+Well, let's just run `cat` - these hosts definitely have that, right?
 I'm pretty sure it's the law (or at least specified by POSIX) that Linux hosts must have `cat`.
 Specifically, we'll run `cat > pilosa` - remember that `Writer`?
 It's actually an `io.WriteCloser`, and it goes straight to `cat`'s